-This week is National Health Center Week.
+It’s National Health Center Week.
 As healthcare has become more and more expensive, the need for low-cost healthcare has increased.
-Many people living in more rural parts of the country have a very limited number of options to see a doctor, and depending on their insurance status the number of available “in-network” doctors is even lower.
-Many people do not regularly see their doctor, only seeking healthcare when a more serious condition arises.
+Many people living in rural parts of the country have very limited options to see a doctor, and depending on their insurance status the number of available “in-network” healthcare providers is even lower.
+Many people do not regularly see their doctor, only seeking care when a more serious condition arises.
 It can be a stressful situation to be uninsured and have an unforeseen medical problem come up — especially during the ongoing pandemic.
-This week is meant to celebrate and raise awareness of local community owned and operated clinics providing high quality, cost effective, accessible care to more than 27 million Americans.
+This week is meant to celebrate and raise awareness of local community owned and operated clinics providing high quality, cost effective, accessible care to more than 29 million Americans.

 Community health centers have been vital to public health throughout the COVID-19 pandemic as the primary source of care for many low-income populations and vulnerable communities by providing free screenings for the areas they serve.
-People of color represent greater shares of vaccinations at health centers compared to nationally reported data, especially for Hispanic people.
-Community health centers are also able to provide masks to low-income and unhoused people to continue to slow to spread of the coronavirus and the evolving variants.
+People of color represent greater shares of vaccinations at health centers compared to nationally reported data.
+Community health centers are also able to provide masks to low-income and unhoused people to continue to slow the spread of the coronavirus and the swiftly evolving variants.

-One of the most visited sections of the NeedyMeds website is our listing of clinics database.
+One of the most visited areas of the NeedyMeds website is our clinics database.
 We list three different models of clinics on NeedyMeds.org:

 - Free clinics – provide services at no cost to the patient;

 - Low-cost clinics – usually have a low flat-fee for all patients or types of visit;

 - Sliding-scale clinics – the price is based on the patient’s ability to pay, usually based on their income/family size as it corresponds to the federal poverty level.

 - women’s health;

 - health screenings;